gabriele-galeotti/SweetAda/README.md

 SweetAda has some distinctive characteristics, like:
 - is ROMable
-- uses a ZFP run-time
+- could use a ZFP run-time
 - has no dependencies; neither external libraries nor underlying code are needed

-SweetAda, in addition to the core source code, consists of a toolchain (assembler, linker, Ada compiler and debugger) and (optionally) an emulator, which is used to execute the final output code in a virtual target machine.
-In order to use SweetAda, a decent POSIX&reg; environment with a Bash shell and GNU Make are required.
-In a Linux&reg; workstation this is quite standard, while for a Windows&#174; machine you can download and install either MSYS2 (preferred) or Cygwin&reg;.
-Anyway, SweetAda toolchains for Windows have an integrated Make suited for a PowerShell CLI.
+SweetAda uses standard GNU toolchains, GNU Make and a decent POSIX&reg; shell environment.
+In a Linux&reg; workstation the latter is quite standard, while for a Windows&#174; machine you can download and install either MSYS2 (preferred) or Cygwin&reg;.
+Anyway, SweetAda comes with a port of Make and support for CMD/PowerShell CLI.
 Being completely makefile- and script- driven, SweetAda has many hooks which allow a nicely integration in a GUI environment such as, e.g., Eclipse, Kate or Visual Studio Code.

-SweetAda comes with high-quality GNU toolchains based on recent stock official FSF package releases, unpatched and compiled with strictly controlled options.
-The emulators are mainly based on the latest QEMU&trade; official release, augmented with the IOEMU physical I/O system, which allows software code to interact with a visual environment.

 To make SweetAda generic and, at the same time, reliable, it is regularly tested against an heterogeneous set of machines which are able to succesfully